mendezgd/mtg/CORS_IMAGE_FIX.md

   - Created `/api/local-image` route to serve local images with proper headers
   - Added `getLocalImageUrl()` utility to transform local image URLs
   - Updated SafeImage component to use API route for problematic images
+  - Fixed LifeCounter component to use API routes for background images

 ### 4. Image Loading Improvements
 - **Enhanced SafeImage Component**: